Nuevo León

 Industrial powerhouse ringed by sierra, cabrito, and craft beer

-Nuevo León is for people who came to Mexico for work, or who want a big, functioning city with mountains an hour out the door.
-This is Mexico’s business engine: glass towers, tech offices, a serious food and beer scene, and the sierra pressing in on every horizon.
-It reads more like a northern industrial city than a colonial postcard, and that is the appeal.
+Nuevo León is for people who came to Mexico for work, or who want a big, functioning city with real mountains an hour out the door.
+This is the country’s business engine: glass towers along the Valle Oriente skyline, tech and manufacturing offices, a serious food and craft-beer scene, and the sierra pressing in on every horizon.
+It reads more like a northern industrial city than a colonial postcard, and that is exactly the appeal.
+If you want cobblestones and church domes, go elsewhere.
+If you want good coffee, an air-conditioned coworking space, and a via ferrata you can reach before lunch, this is your state.

 Getting oriented

-Almost everything sits in the Monterrey metro, which sprawls across several municipalities that feel very different from each other.
+Almost everything sits inside the Monterrey metro, which sprawls across several municipalities that feel genuinely different from one another.

-- Santa Catarina and the Huasteca canyon — where the city runs out and the climbing and hiking begin.
+- Santa Catarina and the Huasteca canyon — where the city runs out and the rock climbing, rappelling, and hiking begin, ten minutes past the last suburb.

 Outside the metro, the sierra is the whole point.
-Cerro de la Silla is the skyline icon.
-The Grutas de García caves and the Cola de Caballo waterfall near Villa de Santiago are easy day trips, and Santiago itself is a walkable pueblo mágico.
+Cerro de la Silla, the saddle-shaped peak, is the skyline icon and a hard half-day climb.
+The Grutas de García caves (reached by cable car near Villa de García) and the Cola de Caballo waterfall near Villa de Santiago are easy day trips.
+Santiago itself is a walkable pueblo mágico with a red-and-yellow church on the plaza and cabrito restaurants lining the road up to Cola de Caballo.
+Further out, Cañón de la Huasteca and the Chipinque ecological park cover the outdoor side.

 Is it safe?